When Should You Start Taking Your Little One to the Dentist?

 From ‘mirroring’ your movements with a toothbrush to letting your tot brush your teeth, there are many things you can do to get your child on board!

 For me and my daughter, we started toothbrushing at bathtime.
-As soon as my girl could sit up unaided and her first milk tooth had made an appearance, she would play with her toothbrush in the bath.
-There she got use to the sensation, the weight of it, and that toothbrushes are for tooth brushing!
+As soon as my girl could sit up unaided and her first milk tooth had made an appearance, she would play with her first toothbrush in the bath.
+There she got use to the sensation, the weight of it, and that baby toothbrushes are for tooth brushing!

 As she developed into a toddler, with more and more teeth coming through, working up to the recommended twice a day brushing, became less of a novelty and more of a challenge.
 Enter the strong-willed toddler!
 This fun loving mama, turned into the toothbrushing militia overnight!’

 We also have a great selection of toothbrushes for 2 year olds!

 With children, nothing is a ‘one size fits all’.
 But, once you and your little one are in sync with each other and have reached an understanding, magic truly happens.

 Toothbrushing can be an enjoyable experience, and it needs to be for your little one..
 To prevent tooth decay and poor oral hygiene practices, getting your tot used to brushing their teeth early on, is your best defence against future problems.